-The purpose of chapel is to provide, through the regular assembly of the entire university family, an opportunity for worship and inspiration, for learning in inspirational context, and for the creation of community.
+The purpose of chapel is to provide, through the regular assembly of the entire university family, an opportunity for worship and inspiration, for learning in an inspirational context, and for the creation of community.
 This will contribute to spiritual development of the student as a significant part of preparation for meaningful life.
 With certain exceptions, all undergraduate students on the Hattiesburg campus are required to attend.
 Chapel is held on Wednesdays at 9:20 a.m. in Smith Auditorium during the fall, winter, and spring trimesters.
-Requests for exemptions from the chapel requirement may be made by completing an exemption request form, which is available in the Cooper School of Missions and Biblical Studies, Room 112 of Lawrence Hall on the Hattiesburg campus.
+Requests for exemptions from the chapel requirement may be made by completing an exemption request form, which is available in the Department of Biblical Studies and Philosophy, Room 112 of Lawrence Hall on the Hattiesburg campus.